cobbler/cobbler/docs/cobbler-conf.rst

 Controls whether cobbler will add each new profile entry to the default PXE boot menu.
 This can be over-ridden on a per-profile basis when adding/editing profiles with ``--enable-menu=0/1``.
 Users should ordinarily leave this setting enabled unless they are concerned with accidental reinstalls from users who select an entry at the PXE boot menu.
-Adding a password to the boot menus templates may also be a good solution to prevent unwanted reinstallations
+Adding a password to the boot menus templates may also be a good solution to prevent unwanted reinstallations.

 default: ``1``

 http_port
 =========
-Change this port if Apache is not running plaintext on port 80.
+Change this port if Apache is not running plain text on port 80.
 Most people can leave this alone.

 default: ``80``